se4ai2223-uniba/architectural-style-recognition/README.md

 - multi-class-image-classification
 ---

-# Dataset Card for Building dataset based on Zhe Xu et al. \u201CArchitectural Style Classification\   \ Using Multinomial Latent Logistic Regression\u201D
+# Dataset Card for "Dataset of buildings with associated architectural styles, based on Zhe Xu et al. 'Architectural Style Classification Using Multinomial Latent Logistic Regression'"

 ## Table of Contents
 - [Table of Contents](#table-of-contents)